Incendio1/CG123/README.md

-# Redefining interpretable graph representation learning for cancer gene identification via width scaling under heterophily
+# Redefining interpretable graph representation learning for cancer gene identification

 >  **The implementation of CGMap & data accompanying the manuscript submitted to _XX_.**